jnozzi/cocoadev.com/SiteContent/General/SubVersionServer.markdown

-I did found several pages about [[SubVersion]] acting as a client.
+I did found several pages about General/SubVersion acting as a client.
 None about a server setup.
 So I hope nobody will complain that I created a new page for this.

 For now I use a localy reposistory, but would like to use a server setup.
 I did find other pages about svnserver but used with apache cq webdav, but I do not want to use that.
 Also I have no experience with Fink, if that is what I also needs to use.
 Is it posible that someone would love to write down the steps or a tutorial to set this up?
 Thanks

-''Not to be discouraging, but you'll probably have a much better chance of getting help with this if you ask in a more appropriate place, like a site dedicated to [[SubVersion]].''
+*Not to be discouraging, but you'll probably have a much better chance of getting help with this if you ask in a more appropriate place, like a site dedicated to General/SubVersion.*
 ----
 I did look but couldn't find how to compile and install it on OSX ( tiger, server ).
 Any specific pointers?
 I was thinking that when the steps are here available it would benefit everybody.